Pellet vs Gas Smokers (7 Biggest Differences)

 Versatility is another area where pellet smokers shine.
 The pellet machine is designed in such a way that it benefits from both direct and unintended heat.

-The difference comes in handy when handling foods like rib meat that requires hours of indirect heat and smoking to break the connective tissues.
+The difference helps when cooking foods like rib meat.
+It needs hours of indirect heat and smoke to break the connective tissues.

 Additionally, you can use the machine for baking and grilling and switch between cooking methods.